 Store your inventory list and other important papers in a small, fire-resistant safe that’s durable, lockable and portable.
 Keep a back-up copy of important documents in a safe deposit box at your credit union or bank.

-Download an app to stay informed
+Use digital tools to stay informed

 Get ready now, before a weather event strikes.